 Body of text

 The journal makes use of The Publication Manual of the American Psychology Association (7th ed., 2019).
 Manuscripts should be formatted according to APA style guidelines before they are submitted.
-For style guidance, please consult The Purdue Owl APA Style Guide.
+For style guidance, please consult The APA Style and Grammar Guidelines and/or The Purdue Owl APA Style Guide.